Law of Evidence Mains Questions Series Part-II: Important Solved Questions for Judiciary, APO & University Exams | Part - II of X

-Law of Evidence Mains Questions Series Part-II of X
+Law of Evidence Mains Solved Questions Series Part-II of X

-“Presumptions maybe look on as the bats of the law, fitting in twilight but disappearing in the sunshine of actual facts”.
+“Presumptions may be looked on as the bats of the law, fitting in twilight but disappearing in the sunshine of actual facts”.
 Explain while discussing, in brief, the different kinds of presumptions recognized by the Indian Evidence Act.
 [D.J.S.
 1990]

 A sues B for libel (defamation) contained in a letter forming part of the correspondence.
 Are the facts of the letters between the parties (not containing the defamatory statements) relating to the subject out of which the libel arose relevant under Section 6?
 Give reasons.

 A commits rape of B in a lonely place.
 After committing rape A goes away and the victim returned home.
 When B comes home, she makes a statement regarding such rape to her sister C. Is the statement made to C by B, regarding rape, relevant under Section 6, as forming part of the same transaction?
 Give reasons and also refer to case law, if any, on the point.

 A, after learning that C had been murdered, went to the spot and found that the body of C was being taken to the house of C by four persons who told him that B had murdered C and had run away.
 Does the statement of four persons form part of Res gestae?
 [U.P.C.J.
 1985, EIR.J.S.
 1999]